Dynamic Deep-Reinforcement-Learning Algorithm in Partially Observable Markov Decision Processes: Experiment

-\paragraph{Overall analysis} Compared with TD3, any algorithms with LSTM layer showed better performance in the tested POMDP conditions.
-Especially, in the "noise" and the "hidden" cases, TD3 failed to learn.
-The "noise" environment generates the reward given the noisy observation.
-Without having a sequence, it is difficult to learn since the observation values are not unique to the reward signal.
-Also, the "hidden" without LSTM layer cannot recover information related to angular velocity which is part of the reward function. \\ As observed in Section \ref{actionInclusion}, all algorithms with action sequences performed better than LSTM-TD3 without an action sequence.
-The midfield LSTM-TD3 (LSTM-TD3$_{1ha1hc}$, LSTM-TD3$_{1ha2hc}$) showed generally better performance compared with the original LSTM-TD3 with action sequence.
+As observed in Section \ref{actionInclusion}, all algorithms incorporating action sequences performed better than LSTM-TD3 without an action sequence.
+The variants LSTM-TD3 (LSTM-TD3$_{1ha1hc}$, LSTM-TD3$_{1ha2hc}$) generally performed better than the original LSTM-TD3 with action sequence.
 From the results, it can be understood that it is better to treat the past sequence and current data as one sequence, unlike LSTM-TD3.
-LSTM-TD3$_{1ha1hc}$ had the best robustness in the optimality of all algorithms.
-The simplicity of the structure could have helped the network to learn.
-H-TD3 algorithm presented a comparable result with LSTM-TD3 with action case except for the "noise" case.
-It proves that it is possible to learn from shared hidden states seen in H-TD3 results.
-However, H-TD3 showed a slower learning trajectory for a given number of iterations compared to the others in Fig. \ref{fig:all_traj} due to the critic's dependency on the actor network to generate the hidden states and cell states.
-Interestingly, the results of the "noise" case in H-TD3 were significantly degraded and mostly worse than LSTM-TD3 without action sequence.
+LSTM-TD3$_{1ha1hc}$ exhibited the best robustness in the optimality of all algorithms.
+The simplicity of the model architecture could have helped the network to learn.
+H-TD3 algorithm delivered a comparable result with LSTM-TD3 with action case except for the “noise” case.
+It confirms that it is possible to learn from shared hidden states as demonstrated by the H-TD3 results.
+However, H-TD3 exhibited slower learning trajectories for a given number of iterations than the other algorithms in Fig. \ref{fig:all_traj} due to the critic's dependence on the actor network to generate the hidden states and cell states.
+Interestingly, the results of the “noise” case in H-TD3 were significantly degraded and mostly worse than LSTM-TD3 without action sequence.
 In the H-TD3 algorithm, $a_{t-1}$ is not included in the information.
-The effect of lack of this information could become prominent in some conditions as in the "noise" case.
+The effect of omitting this information could become prominent in some conditions as in the “noise” case.

-\paragraph{Computational time and size} Let us examine the computational time for training the network.
-Fig.~\ref{fig:time} shows the comparison of the training time by taking LSTM-TD3 with $l=1$ as the benchmark.
-Due to the added operations in the code, LSTM-TD3$_{1ha1hc}$ and LSTM-TD3$_{1ha2hc}$ have a larger iteration time.
-The code is not optimized and there is room for efficiency in computation.
-As shown in the figure, the H-TD3 offers a much shorter time per iteration and is less affected by the length $l$.
-It is because it does not require repeating the trajectory in critic networks.
+\paragraph{Computational Time and Size} Let us examine the computational time for training the network.
+Fig.~\ref{fig:time} shows the comparison of the training time with LSTM-TD3 with $l=1$ serving as a benchmark.
+Due to the added operations in the code, LSTM-TD3$_{1ha1hc}$ and LSTM-TD3$_{1ha2hc}$ exhibit a larger iteration time.
+The code is not optimized and there remains room for improvements in computation efficiency.
+As shown in the figure, H-TD3 provides a much shorter time per iteration and is less affected by the length $l$.
+This is because it avoids repeating the trajectory in critic networks.